thegooddocsproject/templates/base/base-guide.md

 To make the best use of this guide, it helps if you have a working knowledge of:

-* The project's documentation style guide.
+* {The project's / The Good Doc Project's / Google's / Microsoft's/...} documentation style guide.
 * Technical writing basics, such as taught in Google's [technical writer training courses](https://developers.google.com/tech-writing).

 ## {Doctype} content